akissinger/htpad/README.md

 # Usage

-All of the data is stored within the HTML file, and the entire htpad 'program' is in the form of Javascript files included from the internet.
+All of the data is stored within the HTML file, and the entire htpad 'program' is in the form of Javascript files included from the web via [jsDelivr](https://www.jsdelivr.com).
 Hence, you can use htpad on any computer with a reasonable browser (tested on Chrome and Firefox) and an internet connection.

 When you open `blank.html`, you will see a collection of tool icons in the upper-left corner.
 From left-to-right, these are: 'Save As', 'Export', 'Pen', and 'Eraser'.
 'Export' is similar, except it produces a read-only note that doesn't require internet access.